domschl/EspBlink/README.md

 brew tap mengbo/ch340g-ch34g-ch34x-mac-os-x-driver https://github.com/mengbo/ch340g-ch34g-ch34x-mac-os-x-driver
 brew cask install wch-ch34x-usb-serial-driver
 ```
+Upon successful installation, you should see a new device similar to `/dev/cu.wchusbserial1460`.

 **Note:** Beginning with MacOS High Sierra 10.13, you need to reboot the Mac after installing the kernel driver.
 On first driver load, MacOS will block the driver.
 In `System Settings / Security & Privacy`, the driver can be enabled for loading.

 **Note:** Linux already contains the required driver in the standard kernel.
 Simply plug in the ESP board.